truenas/documentation/content/TruenasApps/UsingCustomApp.md

 ### Using Memory-Backed Storage

-Memory-backed [tmpfs](https://docs.docker.com/engine/storage/#tmpfs) storage provides temporary, in-memory filesystem for storing data that only needs to persist for the lifetime of the container.
+Memory-backed [tmpfs](https://docs.docker.com/engine/storage/#tmpfs) storage provides a temporary, in-memory file system for storing data that only needs to persist for the lifetime of the container.
 It is mounted directly in RAM and automatically cleared when the container stops.

-Memory-backed storage can be used to store ephemeral data, especially when performance speed is a concern, such as caching, processing data that doesn't need persistent storage, or storing session data.
+Memory-backed storage can be used to store ephemeral data, especially when performance speed is a concern, such as caching, processing data that does not need persistent storage, or storing session data.
-For security purposes, sensitive data like temporary credentials or data can be stored in tmpfs instead of writing to disk.
+For security purposes, you can store sensitive data like temporary credentials or data in tmpfs instead of writing to disk.

 ## Installing via Wizard